Menu Close

 Nurses

 Members of our nursing team are important patient advocates and the most accessible care team members.
-A charge nurse will be responsible for your overall care and your needs.
+A charge nurse is responsible for the patient’s overall care and needs.
 Nurses visit the patient as often as necessary and make arrangements for medication and equipment.
 They also provide support and valuable information to family members on how to care for their loved one.

 Nurse Assistants and Hospice Aides